 One semester survey of the major concepts and computational techniques of calculus including limits, derivatives and integrals.
 Emphasis on basic examples and applications of calculus including approximation, differential equations, rates of change and error estimation for students who will take no further calculus.
 Prerequisites: MAT100 or equivalent.
 Restrictions: Cannot receive course credit for both MAT103 and MAT102.
 Provides adequate preparation for MAT175.
 Three classes.

 First semester of calculus.
 Topics include limits, continuity, the derivative, basic differentiation formulas and applications (curve-sketching, optimization, related rates), definite and indefinite integrals, the fundamental theorem of calculus.
-The fall offering will emphasize applications to physics and engineering in preparation for MAT104; the spring offering will emphasize applications to economics and life sciences, in preparation for MAT175.
 Prerequisite: MAT100 or equivalent.
-Three classes.

 Mathematics for Economics/Life Sciences

 Survey of topics from multivariable calculus as preparation for future course work in economics or life sciences.
 Topics include basic techniques of integration, average value, vectors, partial derivatives, gradient, optimization of multivariable functions, and constrained optimization with Lagrange multipliers.
 Students preparing for math track econometrics and finance courses need MAT201/202 instead.
 Students who complete 175 can continue in 202 if they wish.